Halkenhaeusser/Data-Structures-and-Algorithms-Final-Project/README.md

 # Data Structures and Algorithms Final Project
-Final Project for the Data Structures and Algorithms course at Hertie.
+Final Project for the Data Structures and Algorithms course at the Hertie School with Dr. Bechara.

 ## Preaching the Gospel
 ### Do politicians tweet what is written in their party programme?